Akademicki-Klub-Lotniczy/2020_IT_Recruitment/readme.md

 The file contains description of the images (GPS coordinates, the object visible on the image).
 Generate a nice-looking report in PDF, containing the images and descriptions.

+Generating mission reports is one of the tasks for a competition we're attending, that's why we need nice-looking reports.

 **Requirements:**
 * Easy-readable report
 * Nice looking layout, fonts, formatting